MohamedZiani19/AirSense-AI/README.md

 ## Author

-**Akira** — Building AirSense AI as an end-to-end applied ML/data science project.
+**Mohamed Ziani** — Building AirSense AI as an end-to-end applied ML/data science project.

 Contributions, issues, and suggestions are welcome — feel free to open an Issue or a Pull Request.